 SRVCC from E-UTRAN access to 3GPP2 1xCS is covered in this specification, including the handling of IMS emergency call continuity.
 Handling of non-voice component and SRVCC from 3GPP2 1xCS to E-UTRAN direction is not specified in this release.

 SRVCC from NG-RAN/E-UTRAN/UTRAN (HSPA) access and 3GPP UTRAN/GERAN CS accesses for voice calls that are anchored in the IMS, as well as the coordination between the SRVCC for voice call and the handover of non-voice PS bearers are covered in this specification.
-SRVCC with IMS emergency call continuity from E-UTRAN/UTRAN (HSPA) to 3GPP UTRAN/GERAN CS accesses for voice calls is covered in this specification.
+SRVCC with IMS emergency call continuity from E-UTRAN/UTRAN (HSPA) to 3GPP UTRAN/GERAN CS accesses and from NG-RAN to UTRAN for voice calls is covered in this specification.
 SRVCC with eCall over IMS continuity from E-UTRAN/UTRAN (HSPA) to 3GPP UTRAN/GERAN CS accesses is covered in this specification.
 SRVCC with priority handling from E-UTRAN to 3GPP UTRAN/GERAN CS accesses for voice or voice and video calls is also covered in this specification.
 The handover of non-voice PS bearer from E-UTRAN is specified by the procedures defined in TS 23.401 [2], TS 23.060 [10], TS 25.413 [11] and TS 43.129 [12].
 The handover of non-voice PS bearer from UTRAN (HSPA) is specified by the procedures defined in TS 23.060 [10], TS 25.413 [11] and TS 43.129 [12].
 The handover of non-voice PS bearer from NG-RAN to UTRAN is not supported.

 This document specifies the architecture enhancements for Single Radio Video Call Continuity (vSRVCC) from E-UTRAN to UTRAN-CS access for Video Calls that are anchored in the IMS.